 The problem comes from the way you decide whether someone is lying, holding information, or lying – the process is too binary.
 You’re either completely right or wrong, and even if you know if someone might be lying or suspicious and know why, there can be a disconnect with which option you need to choose in the game.
 You can think someone is withholding information, and pick doubt, but you’ll be wrong.
 The right answer will be truth, even though it’s then revealed that the person is withholding information.
 The game’s definition of what happens in each of the 3 options can be very different from your own.

-What the game needs is a more natural way to questioning people.
+What the game needs is a more natural way for questioning people.
 Part of the problem is that you don’t have a feel of what Cole is going to say when you pick one of the 3 options.
 You could be approaching a problem one way and pick “doubt” based on your thoughts, but because Cole approaches it in a different way, you’re wrong.
 A better approach would be to hint what each dialogue option would be, or maybe show the first line of what Cole is thinking when you’re picking a specific option, a preview of what he would say if you picked that option.

 When you judge each character’s statement, the game tells you with an aural cue whether you chose correctly, and this isn’t something that can be disabled.
 After an interview session, you’ll find out how many correct judgments you made.
 While this information may be useful, it creates the feel that a successful interview is based on individual questions versus the whole of your effort and preparation.
 These become reminders that you’re just playing a game, and games are meant to to be uh…. gamed.
-After playing through the first 5-10 cases, I realized that even though I had a feel of who was guilty or what the problems were, one mistake in a question could fail everything and force me to replay 30 mins to get back to that point and approach a witness statement different.
+After playing through the first 5-10 cases, I realized that even though I had a feel of who was guilty or what the problems were, one mistake in a question could fail everything and force me to replay 30 minutes to get back to that point and approach a witness statement differently.
 That led to me simply quitting anytime I made a mistake and reloading so that I could get through the sessions through trial and error if needed, save time, and maximize my score.
 Because of that, as I progressed further in the game, I felt a decreasing sense of accomplishment with each case.

 That all said….